 This PPM is usually best suited for small business offices. - 25,000-35,000 Pages (50-60 PPM):

-This PPM is typically best suited for Medium Business offices, Law firms, and accountants - 50,000+ Pages (75-90 PPM)
+This PPM is typically best suited for medium-sized businesses, Law firms, and accountants - 50,000+ Pages (75-90 PPM)

 If you are still overwhelmed by the concept of PPM, don’t worry.
 BDS has you covered!
 We have the industry’s best business consultants and service technicians ready to assist with your printing needs, including PPM.
 For more information on PPM printing, be sure to check out our PPM series on our blog where we dive deeper into the intricacies of PPM printing.